MUSLIM HATE IN AZERBAIJAN

 The international community needs to intensify pressure on Azerbaijan to improve its human rights record.
 Immediate action is needed from the government to restore the public confidence in the country's political system, by establishing, with international cooperation, a truly independent investigation into election abuses.
 Allegations of torture and police abuse have to be investigated and prosecuted, and those dismissed persons allowed to return to work.
 Arbitrary arrests must stop, and opposition leaders who have been arbitrarily detained must be released.

-silence as Azerbaijan wipes out Armenian culture
+World watches in silence as Azerbaijan wipes out Armenian culture

 Western governments have failed to condemn the destruction of a unique medieval cemetery by Azerbaijani soldiers